joanvelja/Confidently_Exiting/dabi_blogpost.md

 Finally, to get the best of both worlds, we experiment with a mixed approach.
 The rationale here is that we can substitute the plausibility constraint of CD with the top-k tokens we find with the pruning done for softmax response, thus making what we claim to be a choice as informed as possible.

 ## Experiments

-### Experimental Setting

-We evaluate the encoder-decoder T5 model ([Raffel et al., 2020](#exploring-limits-2020)) on two different datasets and two different downstream tasks:

-- Stanford Question Answering Dataset (SQuAD) with over 100k annotated data ([Rajpurkar et al., 2016](#squad-2016)), 10k of which used for evaluation.
-- SamSum ([Gliwa et al., 2019](#samsum-corpus-2019)), a human-annotated dataset for abstractive Summarization with more than 800 samples in the Validation set.

-Each dataset has its own evaluation metrics.
-Question Answering on SQuAD will be evaluated on F1, whereas Summarization on SamSum on Rouge-L score.

-Additionally, we compare the performance and effects of our proposed methods between:

-- Pre-trained-only version of T5, from t5-large,
-- Fine-tuned version of T5, t5-squad, t5-samsum.
-Each fine-tuned version is fine-tuned on the training dataset of the corresponding name.

-Within our experiments, we rely on terminology which is dependent on the hyper-parameters used, the most important being the minimum exit layer.
-This is nothing but the earliest layer at which the model is allowed to exit.

-Finally, all the experiments in the following sections are done using the available codebase fast-robust-early-exit ([Bae et al., 2023](#fast-robust-early-exiting-2023)) as baseline.

 ### Softmax Speed-Up